 - Identify when you work best.
 Are you a morning or an afternoon person?
 Or just an “after I have my coffee” person?
 Choose the tasks that will take the most brainpower for the time when you have the most energy.
 You’ll find that the level of your productivity will increase when you pick the right time to work.

 - Get an accountability partner.
 This could be your coworker, spouse, or best friend.
 It’s the person who knows your schedule the best, might also be the best person to remind you when you are in too deep.
-Oftentimes we can get laser-focused on a project that we are working on, and forget to do simple things like eat.
-So an accountability partner will naturally make sure that you will stop, take a breath, eat a snack, etc. An alternative method could also be achieved with an Apple Watch.
+Oftentimes, we laser-focus on a project and forget to do simple things like eat.
+So an accountability partner will naturally make sure that you will stop, take a breath, eat a snack, etc. You could also achieve this with an Apple Watch.

 - Delegate the smaller items.
 It might be a challenge, but try to move the smaller things off your plate.
-Make a list of tasks that doesn’t have to be completed by you or by a deadline, and see if someone else can support you in accomplishing them.
+Make a list of tasks you don’t have to complete by yourself or by a deadline.
+See if someone else can support you in accomplishing them.

 - Learn to say no. You are smart.
 You are kind.
 And you are important, but learn to create boundaries and say no. Even though you are in high demand, stop double and triple booking yourself.
 You still can’t be in two places at once.
 So reschedule that meeting, delegate that other task, or just say no. Spreading yourself too thin will only limit the quality of your work.